MHV amplitudes and BCFW recursion for Yang-Mills theory in the de Sitter static patch: Geometry and kinematics

 where the superscript $\pm$ denotes helicity.
 Under the phase rotation \eqref{eq:phase_rotation}, the coefficients $c^\pm_{\text{in}}$ transform with weight $\pm 2$ respectively.
 The reality condition on the fields (which we will not impose) is $c^-_{\text{in}}(\lambda,\tilde\lambda) = -\overline{c^+_{\text{in}}(\lambda,-\tilde\lambda)}$.

 For the final data on the future horizon, we define spinor-helicity functions $c^\pm_{\text{out}}(\mu^\alpha,\tilde\mu_\alpha)$ in complete analogy with \eqref{eq:spinor_modes_initial}:

 Again, though we are ultimately interested in the observable half-horizon $u>0$, it will be more convenient to work with Fourier coefficients on the entire $u$ axis, as in \eqref{eq:spinor_modes_final}.
 At the very end, we can restrict attention to the original static patch by simply throwing away the unobservable $u<0$ portion of the final data.
 Just like the initial modes \eqref{eq:spinor_modes_initial}, the final modes \eqref{eq:spinor_modes_final} also describe lightlike plane waves, but in a different Poincare frame -- the one adapted to the future horizon.
 In \cite{Albrychiewicz:2020ruh}, we explicitly made use of both Poincare frames.
-However, in our present case of a conformal theory, it will be simpler to just stay in one of them \footnote{After submitting the first version of this manuscript, we understood that using one Poincare frame is easier for general massless theories, even with non-conformal interactions.
+However, in our present case of a conformal theory, it will be simpler to just stay in one of them -- for concreteness, the one adapted to the past horizon \footnote{After submitting the first version of this manuscript, we understood that using one Poincare frame is easier for general massless theories, even with non-conformal interactions.
 This will be demonstrated in a future publication.}.
+There is a price to be paid: as we'll see, in this approach, the gauge choice $\hat A_u=0$ on the final horizon is easy to enforce only on \emph{one lightray at a time}.
+As a result, it will be better to work with the field strength components $\mathbf{\hat F}_{u\perp} = \del_u\mathbf{\hat A}_\perp$, which, unlike $\mathbf{\hat A}_\perp$ itself, don't depend on the gauge choice on \emph{neighboring} lightrays.
+With this in mind, let us use integration by parts w.r.t. $u$ to rewrite \eqref{eq:spinor_modes_final} in terms of field strengths: